unixbhaskar/slpkg/README.rst

 	                        list of installed packages
 	  -t                    tracking dependencies
 	  -n                    find from SBo repositority
+	  -c sbo, slack [sbo, slack ...]
-	  -c                    check if your package is up to date -s                    download, build & install pkg from SBo -i  [ ...]            install binary packages
+                            check if your packages is up to date -s                    download, build & install pkg from SBo -i  [ ...]            install binary packages
 	  -u  [ ...]            install-upgrade packages with new -o  [ ...]            reinstall the same packages